RimMirK/pastes/README.md

 - 🌀 Both **sync** and **async** APIs
 - ⚡ One-liner usage
 - 📤 Returns instant paste URL
-- 🐍 Pure Python, only requests required
+- 🐍 Pure Python, only requests and httpx are required

 ---